Fewer stimuli, more enjoyment

 About processing stimuli

-In our daily lives a lot of stimuli have to be processed.
+A lot of stimuli have to be processed in our daily lives.
 They are often experienced as normal.
 But if the brain is unable to process these stimuli simultaneously, information processing problems arise.
 This can lead to all sorts of issues, such as difficulty concentrating, anxiety or over-stimulation.

-People with non-congenital brain damage and people with ASD often benefit from low-stimulus environments.
-People with ADHD or epilepsy, or those recovering from a stroke, burn-out, concussion or cerebral infarction have more difficulty processing stimuli as well.
+People with non-congenital brain damage and those with ASD often benefit from low-stimulus environments.
+People with ADHD or epilepsy, or those recovering from a brain haemorrhage, burn-out, concussion or a stroke have more difficulty processing stimuli as well.